lisi4ok/sublime/README.md

 Sublime Manager
 ==============
+Sublime Manager for "Sublime Text"
-Sublime Manager for "Sublime Text 3"
+NB: For now is implemented logic only for "Sublime Text 3"

 Installation
 ------------